Nevada County Felony DUI Lawyer

 When a DUI becomes a felony in California

 Most DUIs are misdemeanors.
 A DUI rises to a felony in only four situations — a fourth offense within ten years, a DUI after a prior felony DUI, a DUI that injures someone, or a DUI that causes a death.
-Here's the sentencing exposure for each, followed by a closer look at what the prosecution actually has to prove.
+Here's the sentencing exposure for each at a glance, followed by a closer look at what the prosecution actually has to prove.

 Beyond jail or prison: a felony DUI conviction carries lifelong consequences a misdemeanor doesn't — a permanent felony record, the loss of your firearm rights, and, for non-citizens, possible immigration consequences.
 That's why reducing a felony charge to a misdemeanor is so often the goal.